CameraQuest Home Shopping Cart Price List Camera Articles I Buy / Wants Repairs Books Adapters

 The Funniest Thing About the Hexar RF

-If you visit the Konica Hexar RF website in the Q/A section, it will tell you that the "RF" stands for "Rangefinder" and "Focal" plane shutter.
+Once upon a time if you visit the Konica's own Hexar RF website (now long gone) the Q/A section would tell you that the "RF" stands for "Rangefinder" and "Focal" plane shutter.
 Right, sure it does.
+LOL.

 It's more likely the Design Department knew what RF stands for (RangeFinder), but did not bother to tell the Know-it-Alls in Advertising.
 I'm looking forward to find out what these photographic pundits claim "35mm" stands for.